coavins/EmoTrackerPacks/README.md

 You don't have to extract the zip.
 When EmoTracker is reloaded, it should appear under "Installed Packages" alongside Hamsda's pack, with (Autotracker) in the name.

-## Connect to Bizhawk
+# Connect to Bizhawk

+* Note: You should make sure that your tracker settings are configured correctly _before_ you connect to the emulator.

+## Activate autotracker in EmoTracker

-To activate the autotracker, right-click the robot icon in the lower right corner and choose "SNES", then "Lua".
-When the robot turns red or yellow, it is ready and waiting for you to start the connector.lua script in Bizhawk.
-For me, this was under Program files:
+To activate the autotracker, right-click the robot icon in the lower right corner of EmoTracker and choose "SNES", then "Lua".
+When the robot turns red or yellow, it is ready.

+## Load connector script in BizHawk

+Download the [bizhawk-connector](https://github.com/coavins/bizhawk-connector/releases) script and extract it anywhere.
+In BizHawk, after your ROM is loaded, go to `Tools > Lua Console`.
+In the new window, go to `Script > Open Script` and navigate to the `connector.lua` file where you downloaded it.

+EmoTracker also includes an older copy of this file under the following path:

 `C:\Program Files (x86)\EmoTracker\Connectors\bizhawk\connector.lua`

 When the connector.lua script is started, the connection should be established and you should see the robot icon in EmoTracker turn green.
 After a short delay, autotracking will begin.
-Items and checks will be marked off as soon as you receive them in-game.
+Items and checks will be marked as soon as you receive them in-game.

 ## Racing